 After crossing the stream turn immediately left, on a path that runs at first parallel to the stream [partly rutted by forestry trucks].
-After about 300m, a bridleway joins from the right at a junction.
+After about 300m, a bridleway joins from the right at a marker post with blue & yellow arrows.
 Go straight on, ignoring the wide track that curves away left.
-After a steep rise, followed by a yellow height restrictor under cables, you come to a T-junction opposite a stand of pines with a metal fence and a reservoir beyond.
-Turn left here on a wide forestry track and in 40m cross straight over another wide crossing track which goes uphill on your left, passing under more height restrictors.
+After a steep rise you come to a T-junction opposite a stand of pines with a metal fence and a reservoir beyond.
+Turn left here on a wide forestry track and in 40m cross straight over another wide crossing track which goes uphill on your left.
 Keep ahead, heading for a one-bar barrier, a small parking area and a road, Coldharbour Lane.